harryji168/account/tax/2021_Tax_report/tax.md

 You provided your email address.
 Don't forget to sign up for My Account.
 Want to get your refund faster?
 Sign up for direct deposit.

+ Canadian residents should file a federal income tax return.
+If the income tax return is not filed electronically, then it may be printed and mailed to the Canada Revenue Agency.

+Accepted

+The tax return was successfully transmitted to the CRA on:March 15, 2022 8:09 PM

+The confirmation number is:721TJACVBJ5

+Thank you for using NETFILE, HONG YU JI.
+The Canada Revenue Agency has successfully received and processed your 2021 tax return.
+To view your most recent assessment details using the Express NOA service within your software, you must be registered for My Account.
+You must keep all tax information slips and documents for six years after you filed the tax return.
+Please keep this confirmation number for your records: 721TJACVBJ5

+To protect your personal information, UFile does not keep track of the ".ws" file submitted to the government.

+UFile assumes the payment of any balance due will take place 5 days after filing.

+You provided your email address.
+Don't forget to sign up for My Account.
+Want to get your refund faster?
+Sign up for direct deposit.

+If you need to electronically submit a modified federal return, please return to the left side menu under the interview and select CRA ReFILE.